 We like to ask our website’s visitors how much they think specific services will cost.

 The poll below is entirely optional; you can skip it if you wish:

 Is It True That Dog Walkers Can Earn Over £26,000 Per Year?

 In 2015 the Directline Group researched how much the average dog walker earns.

 The results were an eyeopener – the average salary was £26,500, well above the national average wage.

 In London, dog walkers can expect to earn even more.

 You can expect a business that employs dog walkers and provides additional services to earn substantially more than that.

-In early 2018, we asked 35 dog walkers how much they charge for a walk between 45 and 60 minutes.
+In 2019, we asked 35 dog walkers how much they charge for a walk between 45 and 60 minutes.